NABlock/Samsung_S8_FRP_Hacking/README.md

 #### When You See It You'll Sh*t Bricks, I Promise ;-)

-##### Thanks to my friends that gave me this possibility to play with the Samsung Galaxy S8 !
+##### Thanks to my friends that gave me this opportunity to play with the Samsung Galaxy S8 !
 Of course i unlocked the device for free, you know who you are..

 Over And Out.